vadimv/server-components/README.md

 ### HTML markup Java DSL

-RSP provides a Java internal domain-specific language (DSL) for declarative definition of an HTML as a composition of functions.
+rsp provides a Java internal domain-specific language (DSL) for declarative definition of an HTML as a composition of functions.

-For example, re-write the HTML fragment below:
+For example, to re-write the HTML fragment:

 ```html
 <!DOCTYPE html>